sorin-ionescu/prezto/runcoms/README.md

 This file is sourced by interactive shells.
 It should define aliases, functions, shell options, and key bindings.

-This is the main Prezto configuration file.
+## zpreztorc

+This file configures Prezto.

 ### zlogin